fent/randexp.js/README.md

 * Custom negated character sets with two sets inside that cancel each other out.
 Example: `/[^\w\W]/`.
 If you give this to randexp, it will ignore both set tokens.

-Other cancelling out character sets like `/[^\D]/` are bad too.
-These are the same as `/[\d]/`.
-Except it will be slow in generating a matching string because it will first generate a random character and then check if it's in the set inside.
-It will take a while to randomly generate an integer out of 65535 characters.

 # Install
 ### Node.js